London, United Kingdom

 14:30 Debate: Redefining the Energy Transition

 African economies are facing an energy transition paradox.
-The continent has vast renewable energy potential and is home to many of the critical minerals needed to power green growth globally.
-At the same time, some 600 million Africans still lack access to reliable power, representing a severe constraint on investment, growth, and development.
-Demand is projected to triple by 2040, yet sub-Saharan Africa (excluding South Africa) consumes less electricity per capita than a single US state.
+The continent holds vast renewable potential and many of the critical minerals the world needs to power green growth - yet some 600 million Africans still lack access to reliable electricity.
+Demand is projected to triple by 2040, and an estimated $22.4bn in investment is needed by that point, primarily for renewables.
+The financing gap is real and growing.

 15:15 Debate: Redefining Development Finance